johntrogan/Edge-Enterprise/edgeenterprise/deploy-edge-plan-deployment.md

 After finishing the pilot and updating your deployment plan with lessons learned from the pilot, you're ready to do a full deployment of Microsoft Edge to all your users.
 Congratulations!

+## Promote adoption

+Accelerate your organization’s Edge for Business journey with the Microsoft Edge for Business Adoption Kit.
+This kit has resources to standardize on Edge for Business, communicate with your users, and help your users optimize their work day.
+Download the kit [here](https://aka.ms/EdgeforBusinessAdoptionKit)

 ## See also

 - [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise)